Southwest Rapid Rewards Priority Credit Card Review: Designed the Loyal Southwest Flyer

 The Southwest Rapid Rewards Priority credit card offers multiple ways to earn points.

-- Earn 2 points per $1 spent on Southwest and Rapid Rewards hotel and car rental partner purchases
+- Earn 2 points per $1 spent with Rapid Rewards hotel and car rental partners

 - Earn 1 point per $1 spent on all other purchases

-Use your Southwest Rapid Rewards Priority credit card when booking a Southwest Airlines flight—or when making reservations with a partnered company—and earn two points for every dollar spent.
+Use your Southwest Rapid Rewards Priority credit card when booking a Southwest Airlines flight—or when making reservations with a partnered company—and earn three points for every dollar spent.

 You can then redeem for flights to over 90 destinations.